roboscienceorg/book/source/Simulation/MovingDifferential.rst

 A numerical approach
 ~~~~~~~~~~~~~~~~~~~~

-We will use Euler’s (“Oil-ler’s”) method for solving the differential
+We will use Euler’s (*Oil-ler’s*) method for solving the differential
 equations. :index:`Euler’s method` approximates the derivatives with a forward
 finite difference and converts the differential equation into a
 difference equation.
 The difference equations are algebraic and can be